 Chronic urticaria.
 Recurrent hives with no known cause.

 What is angioedema?

-Angioedema is an allergic reaction that causes swelling deeper in the layers of the skin.
-It most commonly occurs on the hands, feet, and face (lips, tongue, and eyes).
+Angioedema is an allergic reaction that causes swelling in the deeper layers of skin.
+It sometimes occurs with hives.
+It's most common on the hands, feet, and face (lips, tongue, and eyes).